santolucito/santolucito.github.io/COMS1002/1/index.md

 - 30 points - Documentation.
 Have you captured your work in a digestible way?
 Does the documentation highlight both the artistic aspect of your work, as well as the technical sophistication?
 Your work should be equally well appreciated by both a technical and non-technical audience.
 Note that capturing the technical side is often the more difficult.
 - 20 points - Creativity.
 This is a subjective measure.
 You need to get comfortable with your work being judged in a subjective manner when working in Computing in Arts.
 To score full points here, submit a work that you are proud to call your own.
 Pursue something that is artistically motivating you, and communicate that through your documentation.

+An example of an A+ project is here [https://www.youtube.com/watch?v=OCe36rvdrFI](https://www.youtube.com/watch?v=OCe36rvdrFI)

 <hr>

 ## Lecture 1: